Shreya1sah/LeafDiseaseDetection/README.md

 # 🌿 Leaf Disease Detection

-A machine learning pipeline for detecting plant leaf diseases from images.
+A machine learning pipeline for detecting leaf diseases from images.
 Using preprocessing, model training, and visualization, the repository aims to provide an effortless workflow for disease classification in leaves.

 ## Table of Contents